-Heidi Smith the Principal Psychologist and practice manager is passionate about helping people with OCD, Heidi encourages her team to stay on top of their OCD treatment methods, so they can be best placed to help clients with this type of anxiety.
+Heidi Smith the Principal Psychologist and practice manager is passionate about helping people with OCD, Heidi encourages her team to stay on top of the OCD treatment methods so they can be best placed to help clients with this type of anxiety.

 The team members best suited to help with OCD are Heidi Smith, Megan Moussa, Unami Magwenzi , Katherine Shanhun and Laima Kuliukas.

 To Make A Booking With Our OCD Therapists call us today.